 Encouraging Self-Esteem and Managing Anxiety in Students

-Join Cambridge Friends School on Tuesday, March 26.
-2019 from 6:30-8:00 pm when we welcome Patricia Lotterman, LMHC.
-Patricia will discuss concrete ways for parents to help their children:
+Over 40 people joined Cambridge Friends School on Tuesday, March 26.
+2019 to hear Patricia Lotterman, LMHC, discuss concrete ways for parents to help their children:

 - Develop healthy self-esteem

 - Bounce back from negativity and the hard knocks of life